How STAR Works on Long Island: Credit vs. Exemption

 - STAR provides school tax relief only

-- Some homeowners receive a STAR exemption, others a STAR credit
+- Some homeowners receive a STAR exemption, while many newer applicants receive a STAR credit

-- Eligibility and benefit amounts are determined by New York State
+- Eligibility and benefit rules are determined by New York State

 Editorial Note

 This page provides general guidance on the STAR program as it applies to Long Island.
-Eligibility rules, income thresholds, and benefit amounts may change and should always be confirmed with New York State.
+It is not tax or legal advice.
+Eligibility rules, income thresholds, payment methods, and benefit amounts may change, so homeowners should confirm current details with the New York State Department of Taxation and Finance and, when needed, their local assessor or tax professional.